josephrw12/cortex-c2/README.md

 ## Todo
 - Implement plugins for container service exploitation
+- Hopefully make it cloud native sometime in the future

 ## Important
 - Open an Issue if you run into any errors while trying to use it